danriedl/engular/adev/src/content/tools/cli/aot-compiler.md

 * Limit [expression syntax](#expression-syntax) to the supported subset of JavaScript
 * Only reference exported symbols after [code folding](#code-folding)
 * Only call [functions supported](#supported-functions) by the compiler
-* Input/Outputs and data-bound class members must be public or protected.For additional guidelines and instructions on preparing an application for AOT compilation, see [Angular: Writing AOT-friendly applications](https://medium.com/sparkles-blog/angular-writing-aot-friendly-applications-7b64c8afbe3f).
+* Input/Outputs and data-bound class members must be public or protected.For additional guidelines and instructions on preparing an application for AOT compilation, see [Engular: Writing AOT-friendly applications](https://medium.com/sparkles-blog/engular-writing-aot-friendly-applications-7b64c8afbe3f).

 HELPFUL: Errors in AOT compilation commonly occur because of metadata that does not conform to the compiler's requirements \(as described more fully below\).
 For help in understanding and resolving these problems, see [AOT Metadata Errors](tools/cli/aot-metadata-errors).